metaneutrons/autodoc/blueprint/implementation-plan.md

-# AutoDoc Implementation Plan
+# docPilot Implementation Plan

 ## Overview
-This plan breaks down the AutoDoc implementation into manageable phases, each building upon the previous one.
+This plan breaks down the docPilot implementation into manageable phases, each building upon the previous one.
 The goal is to have a working MVP quickly, then iteratively add advanced features.

 ## Phase 1: Foundation & MVP (2-3 weeks)